fmay/temp/.guides/sections.md

 ---
-title: For birds do also loop
+title: For birds also loop
 files:
   - action: close
     path: "#tabs"